go-snart/snart/README.md

      - Try the tokens until a working one is found.
      - Wait for the Discord "ready" event.
    - Add the Handler to the Session.
-   - Iterate the Plugs again, and Plug the Session.
+   - Iterate the Plugs again, and plug the Session.
    - Spawn the Gamer Queue cycling on the Session.
-   - Wait for a Halt from the Halt channel, and handle it like an error.
+   - Wait for a Halt from the Halt channel, and return it as an error.